Vinax89/studio/docs/security-headers.md

 ### Using the CSP Nonce

 The Content-Security-Policy includes a nonce.
+Server components can access it with `getRequestNonce()` from `@/lib/nonce`.
 When adding inline scripts, apply this nonce to the `<script>` tag's `nonce` attribute or replace the inline script with an external file.
 Middleware that generates HTML should propagate the same nonce in the response headers.

 Always verify headers locally when introducing new routes or middleware to ensure functionality remains intact.